Kyriosity/read-write/README+/software/QA/README.md

 ### Programmatic tests

 Executable code routines are the biggest cornerstone of modern QA.
 Automation of their run - a fundamental of continuous quality and safety.

+## Appendix.
+Natural born quality

+There were and will be remarkable works done from scratch **without** allotted proof and validation measures (let alone code reviews and test automation) **but robust** from the first release.

+This may (but mostly _will not_) happen in localized high-pro teams of responsible individuals but as an exclusion underlines the need of __QA__.

+> Coding cleanly and qualitatively must be the primary goal, but teams will be uneven, distributed&thinsp;/&thinsp;fluctuating, and stressed.
+Add human nature to sweep problems under the carpet—it is quite big and thick in the software.
+<h3 align="center"><ins>&nbsp;bottom line&nbsp;</ins></h3>

+**QA** couldn't exist without errors - the catch-all term which inmates deserved their own [**corner**](README+/errors/).

 \___________\
 :end: ... continued in ...
 [Errors](README+/errors/)  .&thinsp;.&thinsp;.
 [Code quality](README+/code-quality.md) &nbsp;.&thinsp;.&thinsp;.&nbsp; [Tests for QA](../tests/asQA/) &nbsp;...&nbsp; [Pitfalls](README+/QA-pitfalls.md) &nbsp;.&thinsp;.&thinsp;.&nbsp; [TDD](../tests/asDrive)